conversationai/perspectiveapi/score_normalization.md

 *   Provide a way to interpret the scores of a model as a probability (e.g. that the comment will be considered toxic).
-*   Enable models to be improved, e.g. by retrained on additional data, without those using the model have to change any thresholds the use.
+*   Enable models to be improved, e.g. without normalization, clients using the model would have to change the thresholds they use each time our models are retrained with additional examples.

 ## When did score-normalizing start happening?